caleb531/dotfiles/README.md

 ### Theme

-For my work in the Terminal, I created Material Colors, a minimalist theme which utilizes Google's Material Design color palette.
-While the theme's characteristics are largely founded in my personal tastes, I have chosen to include the theme in this repository for your convenience at `terminal/themes/Material Colors.terminal`.
+For my work in the Terminal, I created Monokai, a minimalist theme which utilizes the Monokai color scheme.
+You may find the theme in this repository at `terminal/themes/Monokai.terminal`.

 ### Interactive prompt